KVTA returns with "The Music Man"

-You have two more chances to see Kankakee Valley Theatre Association’s return to the stage with its production of “The Music Man.”
+Kankakee Valley Theatre Association will present their first production of the 2021-2022 season, “The Music Man,” in October.

-After getting rave reviews its opening weekend, the cast of 47 will return this weekend and bring Meredith Wilson’s six-time, Tony Award-winning, family-friendly musical production to life at 7 p.m.
-Saturday, Oct.
-9, and at 2 p.m.
-Sunday, Oct.
-10, at Lincoln Cultural Center, 240 Warren Ave., Kankakee.
+The cast of 47 will bring this Meredith Wilson six-time, Tony Award-winning, family-friendly musical production to life in the Kankakee area.
+Performances are scheduled for 7 p.m. on Oct.
+2 and 9 and at 2 p.m. on Oct.
+3 and 10 at Lincoln Cultural Center — 240 Warren Ave., Kankakee.

 His plans to skip town with the cash are foiled when he falls for Marian the librarian, played by Rebecca Johnson of Watseka, who transforms him into a respectable citizen by curtain’s fall.